campfireunion/docs/docs/1.0/flipside/references/settings.md

 * [[> Dashboard settings]]

-> **Note**:  The desktop interface and associated settings are only available on the desktop version of Flipside Studio.
+> **Note**:  The desktop interface and associated settings are only available on the desktop version of Flipside.

 * Desktop interface settings
   * [[> General settings]]